ArcelorMittal SA's shares fall on government snub

 "It is confusing, the government is giving conflicting messages about ArcelorMittal's inclusion in the economy," said Sasha Naryshkine, owner of Vestact Asset Management.

-ArcelorMittal spokesman Themba Hlengani said that the company had not had any discussions with the South African government over the procurement programme.
+ArcelorMittal spokesman Themba Hlengani said that the company had not had any discussions with the South African government over the procurement program.

 "We have not engaged with them," he said.